lm3nitro/Projects/Vulnerability Management/Nessus.md

 Based on the results, the scanner was able to find a Bind shell on the host:

 >#### Simply a Bash shell that is _bind_ to port `1524/tcp` will run everything sent to that port on Bash and reply with the output.
-You don't need tools like Metasploit for that; a simple Netcat or Telnet will do.
+Tools like Metasploit are not need for that; a simple Netcat or Telnet will do.

-We can see that within the details of the findings, it also provides a solution if the host has been compromised:
+I can see that within the details of the findings, it also provides a solution if the host has been compromised:

 ![Pasted image 20240419161439](https://github.com/lm3nitro/Projects/assets/55665256/27af5c6e-7fc5-40f6-adc3-055b9a5dee09)